steveberardi/starplot/docs/examples.md

 _The solid black circle in this plot is the extent of the Pleiades as defined in [OpenNGC](https://github.com/mattiaverga/OpenNGC)._

-!!! tip "Binocular Field of View"
+!!! star "Binocular Field of View"

     You can also plot a circle showing the field of view of binoculars with the `bino_fov` function: